mockoon/mockoon.com/content/tutorials/create-full-rest-api-crud-routes.md

 ]
 ```

+### Sorting, pagination, and filtering

+On the main GET `/users` route, you can use **query parameters** to **sort**, **paginate**, and **filter** the list of users.
+Here are some examples:

+- Sort users by name: `GET /users?sort=name&order=asc`.
+- Paginate users (get the second set of 5 users): `GET /users?limit=5&page=2`.
+- Filter users by name: `GET /users?name_like=john`.
+This will return all users with a name containing "john".
+- Perform a full-text search on any property of the users list: `GET /users?search=john`.
+This will return all users with a name or email (or any other property) containing "john".

+> 📘 Have a look at our complete [filtering documentation](/docs/latest/api-endpoints/crud-routes/#filtering-sorting-and-pagination-on-the-main-get-route).

 ## Customizing the "id" property

 By default, CRUD endpoints will use the `id` property to identify objects in an array in all the routes manipulating a single resource (e.g. GET `/resource/:id`).
 However, you can change this property to anything you want, like `uuid`, `custom_id`, etc: